7ez/website-docs/en/faq.md

 -----------------------

 - **Why is my computer flagging the Akatsuki Patcher as a potential threat?**
 - The Patcher is a program which injects itself to your game client and makes modifications to it, which isn't something your computer considers to be friendly.
 But don't worry!
-Our patcher doesn't byte.
+Our patcher doesn't bite.
 Just disable your antivirus and try redownloading or running it again, should work perfectly.

 -----------------------